dssg/MLinPractice/README.md

 hand, model selection, model interpretability, understanding and mitigating bias & disparities, and evaluating the impact of deployed models.

+### Course Learning Objectives
+ - Design and evaluate novel combinations of learning algorithms.
+ - Take real-world questions involving data and evaluate or develop appropriate methods to answer these questions.
+ - Present technical material clearly, in spoken and written form.

 ## People

 ### Instructor